 Aside from the fact that it is a "T" intersection, it really doesn't look different from any residential street intersection in an urban area.

-From the description, the vehicle being complained about was traveling on Ontario Street and turned onto 43rd Avenue.
+From the description, the vehicle being complained about was travelling on Ontario Street and turned onto 43rd Avenue.
 I'm unable to tell from the description if the people were crossing 43rd or Ontario when the event occurred.

 My first thought is that there is no difficulty seeing in any direction along these streets.
 How did this vehicle suddenly appear?